DJ Play a Christmas Song: Commercial performance

-"DJ Play a Christmas Song" debuted at number 94 on the US Billboard Hot 100 on the chart dated December 30, 2023, becoming Cher's first entry on the Hot 100 since "Song for the Lonely" in May 2002.
+"DJ Play a Christmas Song" debuted at number 94 on the US Billboard Hot 100 the week of December 30, 2023, becoming Cher's first entry on the Hot 100 since "Song for the Lonely" in May 2002.
 It rose to number 90 the following week.
 The song entered the US Billboard Dance/Electronic Digital Song Sales chart at number three, becoming her highest-peaking song on that chart.
-Weeks later, it climbed to number one, making Cher the only solo artist to have had a number-one song on at least one Billboard chart in each of the past seven decades.
-The song also topped the US Billboard Adult Contemporary chart, making it her first single since "If I Could Turn Back Time" to top the chart and spending four consecutive weeks at the top.
+Weeks later, it climbed to number one, making Cher the only solo artist to have had a number-one song on at least one Billboard chart in each of the last seven decades.
+The song also topped the US Billboard Adult Contemporary chart, making it her first single since "If I Could Turn Back Time" (1989) to top the chart and spent four consecutive weeks at the top.

-In the UK, the song peaked at number 18 on the Official Singles Chart; the song was Cher's first single to reach the Top 20 since 2001's "The Music's No Good Without You".
+In the UK, the song peaked at number 18 on the Official Singles Chart, becoming Cher's first single to reach the top 20 since her song "The Music's No Good Without You" (2001).
 Additionally, Cher became the oldest female artist to have a top-40 hit with new material, as well as being the only solo artist to have a top-40 hit in the UK in seven consecutive decades.
-The song returned to the UK Top 40 in 2024, peaking at #39.
+The song returned to the UK top 40 in 2024 reaching number 39, and again in 2025 reaching number 37.

 In Germany, the song entered the German Singles chart at number 92, and rose to number 62 the following week.
 In Australia it entered the ARIA Singles Chart at number 45.